latchset/kryoptic/README.md

 unless otherwise explicitly indicated by the contributor at the time of the contribution.

-See also the [default agreement](https://developercertificate.org/) we assume for contribution which is currently enforced by the github DCO check.
+See also the [default agreement](https://developercertificate.org/), which we assume for contribution, and which is currently enforced by the github DCO check.